tremor-rs/tremor-www/community/case-studies/wayfair/600_search.md

 Many of the use cases that are battle tested with tremor are relevant in this domain:

--  Cleansing, normalization and enrichment of documents and indexable
-   - elementization and tracking documents and elementized items
+- Cleansing, normalization and enrichment of documents and indexable elementization and tracking documents and elementized items

--  Rate limiting, capacity-based load-shedding, with domain classification
-   - similar to the traffic shaping use cases where tremor started
+- Rate limiting, capacity-based load-shedding, with domain classification similar to the traffic shaping use cases where tremor started
 - Sourcing, transformation and distribution of documents and the synthetic events in real-time at low or very low latencies

 But, for the use case at hand, there are additional needs:

--  All documents must be processed transactionally, without loss and with proper reporting of processing outcome to upstream services and the documents must be processed in arrival order
-   - The guaranteed delivery and circuit-breaker mechanisms in tremor now need to be multi-pipeline.
+- All documents must be processed transactionally, without loss and with proper reporting of processing outcome to upstream services and the documents must be processed in arrival order.
+The guaranteed delivery and circuit-breaker mechanisms in tremor now need to be multi-pipeline.
 - All indexable elements of all documents must be indexed in multiple downstream engines successfully ( or operator errors produced for exceptions ) while all possible error cases need to be caught and reported upstream in order to issue retries or let operators intervene.
-    - This is a reasonably orchestration mapping processed elements and tracing back to the documents the elements were produced from before publication down stream.
+This is a reasonably orchestration mapping processed elements and tracing back to the documents the elements were produced from before publication down stream.
 - There is significant variability, variant on a case by case basis, to the exact semantics required for different document types to be processed to a varying number of downstream indexing systems and technologies.
 The solution needs to be modular

 Gathering and aggregating multiple parallel processing outcomes and subsuming them under a common transaction is outside of the baseline